centre-for-dpi/docs/technical-specs/licensing.md

 # 🤝 Licensing

-Content of this site is licensed under CC BY-SA 4.0 by CDPI
+Content of this site is licensed under CC0 1.0 Universal by CDPI